 “The film that changed my life forever was 11 years old seeing 2001: A Space Odyssey,” Karl told me last year when I interviewed him in Germany for the band’s 20-year anniversary tour for their landmark album, 1994’s alternative mystic Dubnobasswithmyheadman.
 “That was the end of everything and the beginning of everything else….
 Going out and buying the [score on] record and playing Ligeti over and over and over again.
 Built my first installation in a wardrobe.
 All that atonal music was unbelievable and that changed my life.
 Growing up as a kid, it was the big screen.
 It was cinemascope.”

 The new album, like the flipping of a vinyl L.P. — a black monolith — from Side A to Side B, is of two minds but one spiritual panorama.
 It’s concise too like many L.P.’s from the pre-digital era.
 The first side is more energetic, preaching to the cosmos with the gospel of the drum, evoking 2001 meets Route 66.
-Crackling.
+Crackling with unrest.
 The flip side drops into bending radio waves and Latin American guitar webs, Beatles-esque refractions, and electro soul resonant of Tears For Fears and Arthur Russell.
 At peace.
 As a whole, it takes stock of Underworld’s long impressive career, from their ’70s youth imbibing John Peel, punk and Krautrock jams to new wave funk, acid house trance and perfect techno ballads.

 That warmer, quieter side has always given Underworld a more human dimension.
 ‘Santiago Cuatro,’ with some elements recorded in 2009 during a tour stop in Santiago, Chile, sounds like an eagle daydreaming, floating on a sky breath over the Andes, Karl’s resonant guitar picks shooting lasers across Rick’s hazy soundscapes.
 Like many of Underworld’s other instrumental meditations, from ‘Blueski’ to ‘To Heal,’ it’s the necessary pause before the destination.